See our full Pastor's Resource Library Browse >

 Download the entire pastor salary section of My-Pastor.com in an ebook format.
 You can print as many copies as you want.
 And it will look better than printing each of the 11 pages directly from the web site.

 Your pastor will have to keep records and receipts if he is to take full advantage of the parsonage allowance deduction.
 He has to be able to prove in writing that he did in fact spend what he says he spent.
 The church leaders, along with your pastor, also need to annually include a note in the official leadership meeting minutes about the amount of money your pastor believes he will spend on his home in the coming year.

-tax guide can help you with issues about clergy housing allowance.
+A reputable tax guide can help you with issues about clergy housing allowance.

 New!
 CommentsWhat do you think?
 Have something to add?